NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 Accordingly, before starting, make sure you have a google account and have access to a Google Cloud Platform Project.

 Once you have these, you can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.
-Then, in the top left of the screen, navigate to 'select a project', and choose the project you belong to.
+Then, in the top left of the screen, navigate to **select a project**, and choose the project you belong to.

 This tutorial will cost you just less than $3.00 assuming a n1-standard-8 machine, and assuming you delete the virtual machine and the storage bucket after you finish the tutorial.
 You can save some time by using an n2 machine, but it will cost a little bit more (thought not that much).

 ### Navigating to the Vertex AI Workbench

 Once a project has been selected, we can navigate to the Vertex AI Workbench, this is where we can make our virtual machine.
-To get there, select the navigation menu, and navigate to 'Vertex AI' under the Artificial Intelligence section.
+To get there, select the navigation menu, and navigate to **Vertex AI** under the Artificial Intelligence section.
-Within the Vertex AI submenu, select 'Workbench'.
+Within the Vertex AI submenu, select **Workbench**.

 ![RNA-Seq workflow](images/navigatecircle.png)

 ### Creating a Virtual Machine

-In your Vertex AI Workbench, click Create New.
+In your Vertex AI Workbench, click **Create New**.
 Make sure User-Managed Notebooks is highlighted, as shown in the screenshot below.

 ![Create New user managed notebook](images/Create_new_notebook.png)

-In the new instance window, scroll down and select Advanced Options
+In the new instance window, scroll down and select **Advanced Options**

 ![Select Advanced Options](images/Advanced_options.png)

 In the Environment tab, select the appropriate operating system and environment.
 Our notebooks include a notebook that uses R code, so select R 4.2 under the Environment tab.
 This will include Python as well as R compatibility.
 You can then choose a name for your virutal machine, you can name it whatever you like, and preferably choose a server location closest to you.
 A default machine has 4 vCPUS and 15GB RAM.
-Click Create.
+Click **Create**.

 Creating a machine may take a few minutes to finish.

 ### Starting Your Virtual Machine

-To start your virtual machine by clicking 'Open Jupyerlab'.
+To start your virtual machine by clicking **Open Jupyerlab**.
 You will know it is running because of the green checkmark.

-Note, when you are finished running code, you should turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the 'Stop' button.
+Note, when you are finished running code, you should turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the **Stop** button.

 ![RNA-Seq workflow](images/startingmachine.png)

 ### Downloading Tutorial Files

 Now that you have created your virtual machine, and are in the Jupyterlab screen, you can run our tutorial files.
 But first you will need to download them.
 The easiest way to do this would probably be to clone our repository directly.
-This can be done by using the 'Git' menu in Jupyterlab, and selecting the clone option.
+This can be done by using the 'Git' menu in Jupyterlab, and selecting the **Clone a Repository** option.
-Next you can type in the link of repository: `https://github.com/NIGMS/RNA-Seq-Differential-Expression-Analysis.git` and click 'Clone'.
+Next you can type in the link of repository: `https://github.com/NIGMS/RNA-Seq-Differential-Expression-Analysis.git` and click **Clone**.

-This should download our repo, and the tutorial files inside, into a folder called 'rnaseq-myco-notebook'.
+This should download our repo, and the tutorial files inside, into a folder called 'RNA-Seq-Differential-Expression-Analysis'.
 Double click this folder now.
 Inside you will find all our tutorial files, which you can double click and run.

 ![RNA-Seq workflow](images/git.png)